quickgrid/Setup-Guide/README.md

 ## Tools for HikVision IP Camera Configuration

+Setting up ip camera requires having router and pc, but does not need NVR.
+It can record video via the tool below.
+Also can do `RTSP` streaming via, VLC, `OpenCV` or others to see video or run deep learning models.

 SADP Tool - Set gateway, ip, password etc.

 IVMS 4200 - Video recording, tools, configurations.